UNIVERSITY OF PUERTO RICO @ MAYAGÜEZ

 • Tau Beta Pi Honor Society

-• IEEE member
+• IEEE Senior member

 • IEEE Geoscience & Remote Sensing Society (Newsletter Associate Editor)